Last day of term and 5 days till christmas!

 Wide angle

-Shot of the scene to get an empty shot and for sound effects.
+Shot of the scene to get an empty shot and for

-Under a bridge for the scene of the attack with the flashback.
+Under a bridge for the scene of the attack with

 2